rutgersdh/caridischo/_musicdh/musicdh004.md

   of Carreño's tours are displayed both geographically on a map and temporally on a timeline, allowing users to explore primary sources or artifacts related to specific events.
-notes: 'Tools used: Omeka, Carto, Neatline, Scripto'
+tools_used: Omeka, Carto, Neatline, Scripto
+notes: NA
 order: '03'
 layout: musicdh_item
 collection: musicdh